phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 See [model.md](https://github.com/phetsims/circuit-construction-kit-common/blob/master/doc/model.md)

 In Circuit.solve, each CircuitElement is converted to a corresponding model element which can be used in the solver which is implemented in ModifedNodalAnalysisCircuit and ModifiedNodalAnalysisSolution.
+ModifiedNodalAnalysis implements Kirkhoff's Laws for each connected subcircuit, and solves them as a linear algebra problem.
+Please see ModifiedNodalAnalysisCircuit.js for details.

 ## View